servoz/populse_mia/docs/source/documentation/pipeline_example.rst

   * Use SPM's processes
   * Iterate over each patient of the project
   * Realign the FLASH scan
-  * Coregister the realign FLASH scan with the Anat scan
+  * Coregister the realigned FLASH scan with the Anat scan
   * Smooth the MDEFT scan

 Pipeline creation